While a lot of vehicles come with factory mats already installed, these mats probably won’t meet your expectations.

 OEM mats are only found in manufacturer’s dealership stores.
 In order to get them, you have to visit the actual dealership, which can be an inconvenience.

 This is not the case with aftermarket mats.
-You can purchase these online, in the convenience of your own home.
+You can purchase these online, in the convenience of your own home, and have them delivered to your doorstep.

 You can find aftermarket mats for both older and newer models unlike OEM which are usually only available for current or new models.